 Primitive specific operation additional to Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed":

-When the attribute update of the firmware resource is updated to TRUE, use the downloaded firmware image to update the current using firmware.
+When the attribute update of the firmware resource is updated to TRUE, download firmware image if it is not already downloaded else use the downloaded firmware image to update the current using firmware.
 The Receiver may need to update the fwVersion attribute of the [deviceInfo] resource if needed.

 Retrieve